thatchloe/thatchloe/README.md

-- 🌱 I have great passion for **machine learning and software development**.
-Currently I'm learning about **transformers,NLP, Computer Vision and web development with Django**, I'm self-teaching most of the time, my goal is to become a software engineer, or work in AI related field.
+- 🌱 I have great passion for **Generative AI and data engineering**.
+Currently I'm learning about **transformers, LLM and data engineering**, I'm self-teaching most of the time, my goal is to become a software engineer, or work in AI and data related field.

 - 👨‍💻 All of my projects are available at [https://portfolio-ha.herokuapp.com](https://portfolio-ha.herokuapp.com)